clarkadisney/clarkadisney.github.io/_posts/2021-03-25-quantumrecap.md

 <a data-fancybox="gallery" href="/assets/images/analysis/LEDcalc.JPG"><img class="projectimage" src="/assets/images/analysis/LEDcalc.JPG"></a>

 This is both in part to the shifting of the array concept to something more akin to a matrix - and certainly helped by the use of more efficient mid-power diodes.
 They've been updated to include far-red and blue (in small amounts, separately), and to use the newest diodes.
 Although they remain among the more expensive, in 2021 there are a number of bar-shaped competitors employing a similar approach online with comparable results.
+The key in the fixture game is looking for independent <a href="https://cdn.shopify.com/s/files/1/1538/8585/files/HLG_650R.pdf?v=1587049529" target="_blank" rel="noopener noreferrer">lab results</a>.
+The funky <a href="https://en.wikipedia.org/wiki/Integrating_sphere" target="_blank" rel="noopener noreferrer">sphere</a> used to test is required for luminous flux results and is usually something a lab owns.

 One standout from 2020 is that Samsung has begun making the silicon boards for HLG.
 I am not aware of what that actually <i>means</i> but perception online is that it would ensure best mounting, best flux-binned diodes (which the LMH should already be), etc.